Rudd-O/qubes-network-server/README.md

 inter-VM process communication, ease of use) with none of the drawbacks of setting up your own Xen server.

-This release is only intended for use with Qubes OS 4.0.
-Newer or older Qubes OS releases will not support it.
+This release is only intended for use with Qubes OS 4.1.
+Older Qubes OS releases will not support it.
+For Qubes OS 4.0, check branch `r4.0`.

 ## Why?